DeplanckeLab/BRB-seqTools/README.md

 Then you can load the generated 'output.dge.reads.txt' count matrix in R and performs your analyses (or 'output.dge.umis.txt' if you prefer working with UMIs).
 Or you can upload this file to https://asap.epfl.ch and run the analysis pipeline online.

+## Usage
+Here follows the description of each tool in more details.

 ### Demultiplex
 This tool is used when you need to generate all the fastq files corresponding to all your multiplexed samples.
 You end up with one fastq file per sample.